wpkelso/wpkelso/README.md

-Hi, I&rsquo;m William (_he/him/they_)
-Braista by trade, computer engineer by training, mostly self-taught designer, and completely normal about otters.
+Hi, I&rsquo;m William (_he/him/they_).
+I'm a barista by trade, computer engineer by training, mostly self-taught designer, and completely normal about otters.

 ## Current Projects
 - [expandtheon](https://github.com/ellie-commons/expandtheon), a project to extend the elementary OS icon set to cover common third-party applications